davismcc/archive-scater/README.md

 ![Diagram outlining the scater workflow](inst/figures/scater_qc_workflow.png)

 ## Highlights

 The `scater` package allows you to do some neat things relatively quickly.
 Some highlights are shown below with example code and screenshots.

 1. Automated computation of QC metrics
-1. Transcript quantification from read data with pseudo-alignment
+1. Transcript quantification from read data with pseudo-alignment approaches
 2. Data format standardisation
-3. Rich visualisations for exploratory analysis
+3. Rich visualisations for QC and exploratory analysis
 4. Seamless integration into the Bioconductor universe
 5. Simple normalisation methods